CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive due to the specific platform combination of 'Close CRM' and 'Rube MCP (Composio)'.
-This is unlikely to conflict with other skills given the narrow, well-defined niche.
+Highly distinctive due to the specific mention of 'Close CRM' and 'Rube MCP (Composio)' — this is a very clear niche that is unlikely to conflict with other skills unless there are multiple Close CRM integrations.

 3 / 3